eriktuck/my-website/content/blog/How to set up your laptop for data science.md

 ---
-title: How to set up your laptop for data science in 2025 (Windows edition)
-date: 2025-02-26T10:00:00-05:00
+date: 2025-02-26 10:00:00-05:00
 draft: false
+image: https://storage.googleapis.com/ei-dev-assets/assets/1_7tdU3bdEW3brjdvAKorVMQ.webp
+image-credit: Made by author with ChatGPT
 summary: Install Python with miniforge3 and mamba
 tags:
 - Python
 - Tutorial
-image: https://storage.googleapis.com/ei-dev-assets/assets/1_7tdU3bdEW3brjdvAKorVMQ.webp
-image-credit: Made by author with ChatGPT
+title: How to set up your laptop for data science in 2025 (Windows edition)
 ---

 > [!NOTE] TL;DR
 > I install Python with the miniforge3 distribution and manage packages with  `mamba`.
 I write code in VS Code and Jupyter Notebooks.
 Version control provided by Git for Windows and backed up on GitHub.
 If you want to jump straight in, scroll down to the installation instructions.